emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Ronny Flix
+### Score: 18/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 12 servers and some of them do auto-switch when they fail. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern, shows results as you type. ✔️
+1. Most hosts have subtitles built in. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists / favorites. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

+***
 ## CorsFlix
 ### Score: 18/24
 1. Streams load very fast. ✔️